TriM-Organization/TrimLog/Introduction.md

         :param is_auto_headline: allow to print headline when the logger is initializing or not.
         The best choice is false.
         :param is_tips: allow to show some tips when the program have errors or not.
-        :param in_suffix: allow to set a suffix of file name.
+        :param suffix: allow to set a suffix of file name.
 Be like: ".dsl" or "".
         """
 ```